Momina29311/Data-Science-Roadmap-Projects/Data-Science-Roadmap-Projects/01-Personal-Profile-Generator/README.md

 - print()

 ## Output
-Hello Momina
+Hello Momina Zaheer
-You are 20 years old.
+You are 20 years old
-You live in Pakistan
+You live in Sargodha,Pakistan